HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 In the same command window, run: ``activate h5serv``

+Download the hdf5-json project: ``git clone https://github.com/HDFGroup/hdf5-json.git`` .
-In a browser go to: https://github.com/HDFGroup/h5serv and click the "Download ZIP" button (right side of page).
-Save the file as "h5serv.zip" to your Downloads directory.
+Alternatively, in a browser go to: https://github.com/HDFGroup/hdf5-json and click the "Download ZIP" button (right side of page).
+Download the zip file and extract to the destination directory of your choice.

-Alternatively, if you have git installed, you can run:
+Next, cd to the hdf5-json folder and run: ``python setup.py install``.

-``git clone --recursive https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
+Download the h5serv project: ``git clone https://github.com/HDFGroup/h5serv.git`` .
+Alternatively, download the source zip as described above.

-If you downloaded the ZIP file, in Windows Explorer, right-click on the file and select "Extract All...".
-You can choose any folder as the destination.

 Next, in the command window, cd to the folder you extracted the source files to.

-From here cd to "h5serv-master/server".
+From here cd to "h5serv-master/server" (or just server if you used git).

 Run: python app.py
 You should see the output: "Starting event loop on port: 5000".